 The Clara Bliss Hinds Society is the George Washington University School of Medicine and Health Sciences Group on Women in Medicine and Science.
 It is with excitement and gratitude that we introduce the members of the 2023-2025 Executive Committee:

-- Dr. Kirsten Brown, Associate Professor of Anatomy and Cell Biology, Vice Chair
+- Dr. Kirsten Brown, Associate Professor of Anatomy and Cell Biology, Chair

-- Dr. Rebecca Lynch, Assistant Professor of Microbiology, Immunology and Tropical Medicine, Treasurer
+- Dr. Rebecca Lynch, Associate Professor of Microbiology, Immunology and Tropical Medicine, Treasurer

 - Dr. Nicole DeVaul, Assistant Professor of Anatomy and Cell Biology, Secretary

 - Dr. Sarah Conway, Assistant Professor of Medicine, Member-at-large

 - Dr. Katrina Hawkins, Assistant Professor of Anesthesiology and Critical Care Medicine, Member-at-large

 The overall aims of the Clara Bliss Hinds Society are to: